parthian-sterlet/sitega/README.md

 1. path to fasta files with sets of foreground and background sequences (the last symbol of path must be '/' and '\\' for Linux and Windows OS, respectively)
 2. fasta file with set of foreground sequences
 3. fasta file with set of background sequences
-4. maximal length of one LPD (default value 6)
+4. integer value, maximal length of one LPD (default value 6)
-5. minimal length of motif (integer value respecting to a tested length L, default value is 8)
+5. integer value, minimal length of motif (integer value respecting to a tested length L, default value is 8)
-6. maximal length of motif (default value is 28)
+6. integer value, maximal length of motif (default value is 28)
-7. step of length of motif (default value is 4, i.e. lengths 8, 12, 16 etc. are considered)
+7. integer value, step of length of motif (default value is 4, i.e. lengths 8, 12, 16 etc. are considered)
 8. cross-validation type specification: positive value below 1 means the ratio of the training subset size to that of control subset for repeated random subsampling validation, default value -1 means equal sizes of training and control subsets, odd/even peaks are used either for training and control subsets)
-9. number of iterations in bootatrap (default 2)
+9. integer value, number of iterations in bootatrap (default 2)
-10. k-mer length to take into account the sequence bias between foreground and background sequences (default 6, i.e. hexamer frequencies are involved)
+10. integer value, k-mer length to take into account the sequence bias between foreground and background sequences (default 6, i.e. hexamer frequencies are involved)
 11. path to output files (the last symbol of path must be '/' and '\\' for Linux and Windows OS, respectively)
-12. maximal peak length (default value is 3000)
+12. integer value, maximal peak length (default value is 3000)

 ## Train a model